Coldstream Mill

-Coldstream Mill, near Beith in North Ayrshire, Scotland was an early 19th century meal mill powered by the Dusk Water and Whitestone Burn that was enlarged from an existing much earlier watermill.
+Coldstream Mill, near Beith in North Ayrshire, Scotland, was an early 19th century meal mill powered by the Dusk Water and Whitestone Burn that was enlarged from an existing much earlier watermill.
 The mill worked until 1991 and was the last traditional working water mill in Ayrshire and one of the last continuously worked watermills in Scotland.
 The mill buildings have been converted into a private dwelling and the mill pond has been retained.

 History

 Coldstream Mill was built to serve the Barony and castle of Hessilhead.
 It was officially known on the deeds as Whitestone Mill in the Lands of Coldstream.
 The circa 1602 Timothy Pont map issued by Blaeu in 1654 shows a Whitstammil (sic).

 The mill

 Coldstream was not mentioned in legal papers until 1728, but it may have been enlarged and improved circa 1673, as part of the general improvements in the barony carried out by Francis Montgomerie of Giffin for his son John's marriage, extending nearby Hessilhead Castle to become what was for a long time reckoned to be the best house in the district.
 John Montgomerie married Lady Margaret Carmichael, daughter of the Earl of Hyndford.
-John became Governor of New York however he accumulated a number of debts and he was forced to sell the barony in 1722.
+John became Governor of New York.
+However, he accumulated a number of debts and he was forced to sell the barony in 1722.

-In 1820 George Robertson comments on the excellent lands of Cauldstream (sic) which lay in the Barony of Hessilhead.
-Most rural mills at the time only had only a single set of millstones however the space between the stones in these mills was adjustable to cater for shelling or mealing.
+In 1820, George Robertson comments on the excellent lands of Cauldstream (sic), which lay in the Barony of Hessilhead.
+Most rural mills at the time only had a single set of millstones.
+However, the space between the stones in these mills was adjustable to cater for shelling or mealing.